Military Voters Act: Voting under the act

-It is calculated that the Unionist government took 14 seats from the Opposition due to its use of Army votes.
+It is calculated that the Unionist government took 14 seats from the Opposition due to its use of military votes.

 Connection with the feminist movement

-The Women's suffrage movement also benefited from the Military Voters Act.
+The women's suffrage movement also benefited from the Military Voters Act.
 The act awarded the vote to women serving in the armed forces as well as nurses in the war.
-As women in Canada had previously been completely disenfranchised, this law paved the way for future legislation expanding women's voting rights, such as the 1918 Federal Women's Franchise Act granting access to the ballot to all female British subjects aged 21 or older.
+As women in Canada had previously been completely disenfranchised, this law paved the way for future legislation expanding women's voting rights, such as the 1918 federal Women's Franchise Act granting access to the ballot to all female British subjects aged 21 or older.
 As most people born in Canada were British subjects at the time, this law applied to most Canadian women who were not status Indians or members of a racial minority (these groups would be separately enfranchised in later acts).

 Political implications

 Prime Minister Borden created the Military Voters Act coupled with the Wartime Elections Act with the intent of strengthening the coalition government's chances at the polls.
 During election campaigning, the newly formed Unionist government fought with the Liberal opposition largely on cultural lines.
 The conscription issue dominated election tactics along with the aggressive opposition to conscription from Quebec and the French-speaking Canadians.
 The result of the 1917 federal election saw the Unionist coalition government led by Borden receiving two-thirds of the constituencies outside Quebec, but only three seats within Quebec.
 Ninety percent of the soldiers' vote went to the Unionist government.
 The Military Voters Act served the purpose for which it was created, to solidify the election of the Unionist government.